directus/directus/tests/blackbox/readme.md

 This will use `127.0.0.1:8055` as the URL for every test.
 Note: make sure to connect your local Directus database instance to the test database container found in docker-compose in this folder.

-### Watching for test changes

-Use `pnpm run test:watch` to enable Jest's `--watch` mode, especially useful in combination with the flags above.

-This _does not_ watch changes to Directus; it only watches changes to the tests.